Types of Foods

 Minerals

-From a nutritional point of view, minerals are very simple, but they can change pH, interact with proteins, and alter flavor.
+From a nutritional point of view, minerals are very simple, but they can change pH, interact with proteins, and alter flavour.
 These are small ingredients that have a surprisingly big influence.

 Raw Foods